YOU AND YOUR PUPPY

 When you pick your puppy up, whether it is here

 or from a flight, your puppy will be wearing a collar.
-You
+Your

-• Blanket and favorite toys (to help with the transition from
+• Leash, Brush, Bowl, Blanket and favorite toys (to help with

 • tag with his microchip information

-• bag of dry food of Life’s Abundance Puppy and Dog Food that
+• bag of dry food of that they have been eating

 •folder with all of his papers.